ddavis-4/PersonalSite/README.md

 ### we are back part 2 Nov 13
     Things were going stupendous, on Nov 10 Sun, my research partner mikey and I were able to successfully implement a field test of a bluetooth mesh network.
 I wont go into many details here but it was pretty cool.
 I am making slow progress with my homlabing project. buttttttt well see what I can get done.

+### Dec 6 2024
+    Hello dearest Mother,

+        I am writing to you from the front.
+The days here grow bleak and dim.
+I will be sent over the trench in two weeks time.

+             but, I am bored in class and dont wanna focus right now so im going to see what I can get done here for a bit.
+OH, I did do anything last time.